Mortgage calculator

 What is a mortgage calculator?

-A mortgage calculator is a useful online tool to help you estimate how much you could afford to borrow and what it might cost you.
+A UK mortgage calculator is a useful online tool to help you estimate how much you could afford to borrow and what it might cost you.

-Find out how much you can borrow with our mortgage calculator based on your salary
+Find out how much you can borrow with our mortgage calculator, based on your salary

 As part of an affordability assessment, lenders will check your credit report to see how you’ve managed debt in the past.
 It’s a good idea to check your credit report and get it into shape at least six months before you apply for a mortgage.